JohnnyGlynn/strike/README.md

 podman network create strikenw
 ```

-For now will facilitate Networking between the Server and the Database, but will change when Strike is migrated to an orchestrated architecture
+For now this will facilitate Networking between the Server and the Database, but will change when Strike is migrated to an orchestrated architecture

 TODO: [k3d](https://k3d.io/stable/) + [tilt](https://tilt.dev/) as a means for Docker users or Implementing [Podman pods](https://docs.podman.io/en/v5.2.5/markdown/podman-pod-create.1.html) directly.